geertvos/GVM/README.md

-### GScript VM ###
+### GVM ###

-This is a very minimal compiler and interpreter for a Javascript like functional programming language that is called GScript.
+The GVM is a small and efficient virtual machine that executes the GVM bytecode language.
+It is a stack based architecture.

-The compiler and VM are fully written in Java and provide a working programming language and execution environment.
+The compiler and VM are fully written in Java and as a separate project, a fully working programming language is provided for educational purposes.
+See https://github.com/geertvos/gs-lang

 ### History ###
 The source code of this project was written by Geert Vos around 2009.
 It was rediscovered later and imported into this GitHub repo.